Dreksis/string_sifter/README.md

 ### README for `string_sifter.py`

 #### Description
 String Sifter is a Python tool designed for memory analysis, particularly focusing on identifying processes associated with specific memory addresses and strings.
+It is meant to be used as a post-processing tool for MemProcFs string files.
 It is especially useful in contexts such as debugging, forensic analysis, or detecting memory leaks in systems.
 The tool reads a list of memory addresses and scans the memory maps of all running processes to find those containing these addresses.

 #### Features
 - Process Identification: Identifies processes that have memory regions containing specified addresses.